MikeTaylor/palaeo-vo/vo-manuscript.md

 ## Comparison of definitions

 XXX Definition 2 of horizontality can make the neural canal jagged.
 This never happens in life: it can curve but never kink.
+XXX use slides 31 & 32.

 XXX Compare sequence-of-hap illustration with hemisected horse.